 When you’re renting a property with other people or have shared housing costs, it’s vital to know what your monthly outgoings will be and work out a system for paying shared bills.
-If you don’t, you could find yourself in serious financial trouble – even if you’ve paid your share of the bill.
-In many cases you will have signed an agreement that holds you responsible together for certain costs.
+If you don’t, you could find yourself in serious financial trouble, even if you’ve paid your share.
+In many cases you’ll have signed an agreement holding all of you responsible together and individually, for certain costs.

-Why it’s vital that you pay your bills on time
+Why it’s vital to pay your bills on time

 Did you know?

-If you are named on any bill, you are responsible for ensuring it is paid in full, regardless of whether or not it was you who ran up the costs.
+If you’re named on any bill, you’re responsible for ensuring it is paid in full, regardless of whether or not it was you who ran up the costs.